WEBSITE PRIVACY STATEMENT

 - Right to be informed – obligation to provide ‘fair processing information’ through privacy statements.
 There must be transparency at the point of collection on how the information will be used and there is an emphasis on providing you with a clear and concise notice.

-- Right to be forgotten (is not absolute and only applies in certain circumstances) erasure or rectification of personal data – this right arises in the event of inaccurate or incomplete data and has been expanded to cover more circumstances than those set out in the Data Protection Act 1998.
+- Right to erasure – (is not absolute and only applies in certain circumstances) erasure or rectification of personal data – this right arises in the event of inaccurate or incomplete data and has been expanded to cover more circumstances than those set out in the Data Protection Act 2018.

 - Right to data portability – this is a new right enabling individuals to reuse and transfer their personal data (held in electronic form) for their personal use to another data controller without affecting its usability.